 One particular client comes to mind.
 She is a young, beautiful, successful lawyer mother of two kids and comes across as a super-active woman.
-She keeps fit by going to the gym and doing pilates twice a week, organizes dinner parties at home, visits her sick friends.
-Also, comes to her yoga therapy classes demanding some “hard work”.
+She keeps fit by going to the gym and doing Pilates twice a week, organises dinner parties at home, visits her sick friends.
+Also, comes to her Yoga Therapy classes demanding some “hard work”.

 During our cup of tea, later on, I suggest that she might be tired of being a superwoman.
 She suddenly looks exhausted.
 But she and I know that she will go back straight into the hamster wheel.